Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Loutfi S. Aboussouan, MD, FCCP, was born in Beirut, Lebanon.
-He has been a Staff Physician in the Respiratory Institute of Cleveland Clinic since 2003.
-He has also been a Staff Physician in the Neurological Institute since 2007.
+He has been a Staff Physician in the Respiratory Institute of the Cleveland Clinic since 2003, and additionally in the Neurological Institute since 2007.

 He is board-certified in pulmonary disease, critical care medicine and sleep medicine.
 His interests include general pulmonary medicine, chronic obstructive pulmonary disease, neuromuscular diseases, sleep medicine, long-term ventilator care and teaching.
 He has been the Director of Pulmonary Curriculum for the second-year class of the Cleveland Clinic Lerner School of Medicine since 2006.

-Dr. Aboussouan received College Teaching Awards at Wayne State University in Detroit, Mich., in 1999 and 2003.
+Dr. Aboussouan received College Teaching Awards at Wayne State University in Detroit, Mich., in 1999 and 2003, and received the CCLCM preclinical Kaiser Award for Excellence in Teaching in 2014.
 He has been elected by his peers as one of the Best Doctors in America since 2001.
 He has been listed in the "Top Docs" issue of Cleveland magazine since 2006.

-He has several publications in the fields of pulmonary and sleep medicine, and is a reviewer for several scientific journals.
+He has several publications in the fields of pulmonary, neuromuscular, and sleep medicine, and is a reviewer for several scientific journals.

 College Teaching Awards, Wayne State University, Detroit, Mich.,1999, 2003